obsinity/obsinity/documentation/client-dev-guide.md

 ### Register flow sinks

 To react to emitted events, declare Spring beans annotated with `@FlowSink`.
 Combine `@OnFlowScope` with lifecycle annotations to target specific flows and phases.
-The auto-configured `TelemetryFlowSinkScanner` discovers these beans and wires them into the registry.
+The auto-configured `FlowSinkScanner` discovers these beans and wires them into the registry.

 ```java
 @FlowSink